Network Firewall Policy

 Network Firewall Physical Security

-All University network firewalls must be physically located in ITS data centers and accessible only to those whose roles and responsibilities permit them to access network firewalls as defined within the ITS Access Control Policy.
+All University network security controls and firewalls must be physically located in ITS data centers and accessible only to those whose roles and responsibilities permit them to access network firewalls as defined within the ITS Access Control Policy.

 These secure spaces must also have adequate physical security measures installed.
 All physical access to the secured spaces will be automatically logged.
 All visitor access to the secured space must abide by the ITS Access Control Policy.